Zeropathic/SaveWeapon/README.md

 # Changelog

+**Version 0.09**
+- Created items should now be fully compatible with Loadout Manager and Weapon Kill Counter.
+(It sort of worked previously, but only with loaded items - not freshly created ones.)
+- Mod option added for auto-saving.
+- Mod option added for selecting displayed rarity for created and loaded items.
+Useful for differentiating them from normal items.
+- "/sw_save_%item_name%" command added.
+Useful if you disable auto-save but want to save an item.

 **Version 0.08**
  - Fixed a crash that would happen if you tried loading a weapon with no skin (This would happen if you used GiveWeapon's "Always use default skins" setting)